 The Wave Report details their findings and examines how each vendor meets (or falls short of) Forrester’s evaluation criteria and where vendors stand in relation to each other.

-In order to help digital experience leaders select the right tools, The Forrester Wave report outlines the current state of the market for top technologies and businesses, and separates the top providers into leaders, stronger performers, contenders, and challengers.
+In order to help digital experience leaders select the right tools, The Forrester Wave report outlines the current state of the market for top technologies and businesses, and separates the top providers into leaders, strong performers, contenders, and challengers.
 At Solutions Review, we’ve read the report, available here, and pulled a few of the most important takeaways.

 Salesforce, Oracle, Adobe, and SAP dominate the Leaders category